What Is Juice In Sports Betting?

 Sports betting juice or vigorish is calculated as a commission or fee charged by the sportsbook or bookmaker for accepting wagers.
 The juice is typically expressed as a percentage of the total amount wagered.

 In general, sportsbooks aim to set their juice rates so that they can earn a profit regardless of the outcome of a particular event.
-The exact juice rate can vary depending on a number of factors, including the popularity of the event, the betting market and the teams or players involved.
+The exact juice rate can vary depending on several factors, including the popularity of the event, the betting market and the teams or players involved.

 Here’s an example of how juice is calculated in sports betting: